yhouyang02/personal-finance-management/README.md

 ### Run all actions on a user through a single script

-The root folder contains the amazing script Q-Pick, which run each executables in sequence.
+The root folder contains the amazing script Q-Pick, which run each executable in sequence.
 > Q-Pick (QPVC) performs the series of actions Query-Predict-Visualize-Cleanup in order.

 ```bash